aswanipranjal/science_flask/README.md

  3. A series of checks are performed on the uploaded datasets:
     - all columns have to be numerical
-    - each dataset must have a feature and sample number that is between a predefined (see config.py) minium and maximum
+    - each dataset must have a feature and sample number that is between a predefined (see config.py) minimum and maximum
      - if we have two datasets uploaded by the user, they need a minimum number of intersecting samples.
      - missing values are imputed with their column-wise median